-As the market for wild Caspian caviar became more and more restrictive due to the endangerment of overfishing of caviar producing sturgeon, we were among the first in the U.S. who turned to resourcing farm raised caviar from around the World.
-Browne now sources the best farm raised caviar produced today, harvested as close as Florida and as far away as Israel.
+As the market for wild Caspian caviar became more and more restrictive due to the endangerment of overfishing of caviar-producing sturgeon, Browne was among the first in the U.S. who turned to resourcing farm-raised caviar from around the World.
+Browne now sources the best farm-raised caviar produced today, harvested as close as Florida and as far away as Israel.
 Our renowned caviars can be found in the nation’s elite restaurants and through such distributors of distinction as Williams Sonoma, Dean & Deluca, and Balducci’s.

 Each original tin holds the eggs of an individual sturgeon.
-Caviar should never be “blended” or mixed from different fish.
-With the advent of aquaculture, a harvest group of caviar-bearing sturgeon are almost always of the same age, size, and stock – and are raised in the same conditions (water quality, temperature, etc.) and on the same diet, biology can still play a part and make for a unique “batch” per individual fish.
+Caviar should never be “blended” or mixed with different fish.
+With the advent of aquaculture, a harvesting group of caviar-bearing sturgeon is almost always of the same age, size, & stock.
+They are also raised in the same conditions (water quality, temperature, etc.) and on the same diet.
+Biology, of course, can still play a part and make a unique “batch” per individual fish.
 Part of the initial grading process is to evaluate the quality and consistency of the original delivery.
 Rich will factor into account the size of the caviar grains (medium to large size) along with the color of the eggs, from light to dark.

 All caviar must also have a “Best Consumed By” date as would any perishable fresh fish or packaged food.
 This is placed on the container along with the lot number.
 After all, why would you purchase premium “fresh caviar” without evidence of when/where it was harvested, packaged, or subject to expiration?

-Here, Rich applies these labels to the tins in preparation of caviar packing.
+Here, Richard applies these labels to the tins in preparation of caviar packing.